postech-dao/simperby/docs/multichain.md

 body contains transactions).

-In Tendermint and Vetomint, the light client has a "last trusted header" as its state, and it only accepts a new header if it is actually finalized by the consensus, as the next block to the last trusted header. **There is no authority or trust in the header provider** as there is always a cryptographic proof for the finalization, the pre-commits from over 2/3 of the validators.
+In Tendermint and Vetomint, the light client has a "last trusted header" as its state, and only accepts a new header if it is actually finalized by the consensus, as the next block to the last trusted header. **There is no authority or trust in the header provider** as there is always a cryptographic proof for the finalization, the pre-commits from over 2/3 of the validators.
 If both the